mokobiajane/HomeAssignnmenttt/Lab.1/README.md

 #Lab.1

-Mokobia Jane Chidima, group 24.B83-mm
+Mokobia Jane Chidima. group 24.B83-mm

-st135735@student.spbu.ru
+st135508@student.spbu.ru

-Lab.1 - I did the A+ level and was able to turn the image into grayscale and 90 degrees.
+Lab.1 - I did the A+ level and was able to turn the image into grayscale and 90 degrees and i added a gaussian filter.

 BUILD: make

-RUN: ./lab
+RUN: ./mylab

 To clean: make cleanall